Location

 "Sarah McDonald is truly an extraordinary individual, both inside and out.
 My team and I were deeply inspired by her story, which was not only compelling but also a testament to her remarkable resilience and strength.
 Throughout her entire presentation, her infectious humor and authenticity created an uplifting atmosphere that resonated with all of us.
 We left feeling encouraged, motivated, and profoundly moved by her ability to turn challenges into opportunities, all while maintaining such a positive and genuine spirit.
 It was an experience we will not soon forget.
 She was such a pleasure to work with and was extremely flexible.
 I truly cannot put into words how much I appreciate Sarah."
 Damita Harrison -- Faire Femmes Event Chair

-Two-time Cancer Survivor, One-Time Mother
+Two-time Cancer Survivor, Corporate Keynote Speaker

 Themes: Self-advocacy, Resilience, Hope and humor in the face of crisis